Sigmmma/c20/src/content/h3/tags/object/item/weapon/readme.md

 | allows unaimed lunge | Allows melee weapons to play lunge melee animation even when not in range of a target to lunge at
 | cannot be used by player | Weapon cannot be picked up by player, if held is dropped
 | hold fp firing animation | Unknown/Needs additional research
-| strict deviation angle | Disables bullet magnetism while keeping red reticle
+| strict deviation angle | Enables the ["deviation angle"](~weapon#weapon-aim-assist) field to be enforced when using values less than the ["autoaim angle"](~weapon#weapon-aim-assist), generally this flag and the deviation angle fields are ignored for non-vehicle weapons

 | Secondary flags | Description
 |-------|----------
 | magnetizes only when zoomed | Disables aim magnetism when unzoomed
 | force enable equipment tossing | Unknown/Needs additional research
-| non- lunge melee dash disabled | Disables lunge movement when enacting a melee on a target
+| non-lunge melee dash disabled | Disables lunge movement when enacting a melee on a target

 | Fields | Tag/data type | Description
 |-------|----------|--------------